-Formerly, the Coast Guard was part of the Department of Transportation, but soon after the terrorist attacks of September 11, 2001, the Coast Guard roles were upgraded to a more anti-terrorism and port protection as well as all their other life saving, shipping security, and drug interdiction duties.
+Formerly, the Coast Guard was part of the Department of Transportation, but soon after the terrorist attacks of September 11, 2001, president George W. Bush established the Department of Homeland Security, and the Coast Guard was transferred from civilian leadership to military leadership as part of DHS.
+Coast Guard roles were upgraded to a more anti-terrorism and port protection as well as other lifesaving, shipping security, and drug interdiction duties.

 As one of the nation's five armed services, the Coast Guard has been involved in every war from 1790 to Iraq and Afghanistan.
 It was officially established as the Revenue Marine by the Continental Congress at the request of Alexander Hamilton.
 Its first purpose was to collect customs duties in the nation's seaports.

 In addition to basic citizenship and physical fitness prerequisites, the Coast Guard sets academic standards as will.
 They require a minimum of 54 points on the Armed Services Vocational Aptitude Battery test, but you should do better in order to be competitive with fellow recruits.
-You will need a high school diploma or college.
-If you have a GED, it is rare to be accepted.
+You will need a high school diploma or college degree.
+If you have a GED, it will probably be difficult to be accepted into the Coast Guard.

 You will have to undergo a credit check and pass a security clearance check.
-The Coast Guard generally approves the lowest rate of criminal history waivers and medical waivers (in fact, it is the only branch for which shellfish allergies is a non-waiverable condition).
+The Coast Guard generally approves the lowest rate of criminal history waivers and medical waivers (in fact, it is the only branch for which a shellfish allergy is a non-waiver-able condition).
 They invite prior service applicants with some rules and restrictions.

 Coast Guard Enlistment Incentives

 The Coast Guard offers a small variety of enlistment incentives to entice qualified applicants to join.
 These are subject to change, so it is recommend to discuss current incentives with a recruiting officer.

 The Coast Guard participates in the Post-9/11 GI Bill, which provides up to 36 months of education benefits for 15 years after your release from active duty.

 Coast Guard Job Opportunities

 The Coast Guard has 20 enlisted jobs (called ratings) divided into 4 categories: